 Contact: Bill Ashton; Email: email@example.com;

-To approve as a correct record the Minutes of the meeting of the Council held on 27 November, 2018, copy attached as an appendix.
+To approve as correct records the Minutes of the meetings held on 24 April, 2019, and 15 May, 2019, copies attached as appendices.

 To consider the attached report.